University campus in South Carolina

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Machine Learning Degree Programs in South Carolina — Detailed School Profiles
+In-depth Machine Learning program profiles in South Carolina

 At the bachelor's level, coastal Carolina's machine learning curriculum emphasizes applied data science and real-world problem-solving through its Computer Science program, which has increasingly focused on AI and machine learning specializations in recent years.
 The program integrates hands-on projects with industry-facing applications, positioning students to work on predictive analytics, computer vision, and natural language processing problems from day one.
 Faculty encourage undergraduate and graduate students to engage with local businesses in the Charleston region, creating direct pathways into analytics roles at healthcare organizations, financial services firms, and tech companies establishing operations in the Southeast.
 The program benefits from its location near a growing tech corridor, where demand for machine learning practitioners continues to rise.
 While Coastal Carolina is smaller than major research universities, this allows for closer faculty mentorship and more opportunities for students to contribute meaningfully to departmental research initiatives.
 Graduates typically pursue roles in data science, machine learning engineering, and business analytics, with many staying in the Southeast where regional companies actively recruit from the program.